scar17off/multiplayer-calculator/README.md

    npm start
    ```

-3. Open your browser and navigate to `http://localhost:3000`
+3. Open your browser and navigate to `http://localhost:3000/`

-## Usage

-- Join a room or create a new one by appending `?room=roomname` to the URL
-- Use the calculator by clicking on the buttons or typing on your keyboard
-- Chat with other users in the same room
-- Admins and moderators can use special commands (type `/help` in the chat for a list of commands)

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License